Building an Evergreen Content Strategy to Boost Your SEO

 Instead, think about:

 - Glossaries/explanations of terms

 Consider these formats in relation to your niche, and you’ll have countless evergreen topics.
 For example, if your niche is maternity fashion, some evergreen content ideas might be:

 - The Most Versatile Clothes for Pregnant Women

 - 5 Post-Partum Staples You Need in Your Wardrobe

 Find endless evergreen content ideas with keyword research

-One sure-fire way to find evergreen content ideas is through keyword research.
-Dedicated tools like SE Ranking’s Keyword Research tool know exactly which topics your target audience is fond of.
+One sure-fire way to find evergreen content ideas is to do keyword research.
+Dedicated tools like SE Ranking’s Keyword Research tool know exactly which topics your target audience is fond of, and will provide you with plenty of keyword ideas.
 This is because more people google these popular topics more often than others, which is reflected in the search volume metric.

 Keyword Research also analyzes seasonality trends—at a glance you can see if a keyword enjoys stable public interest throughout the year or if its search volume goes up and down.